-Custom default config - no valid xml config file The MDM-1 system switched back to the custom default configuration, because the configuration 1.0 file is defect.
+Custom default config - no valid xml The MDM-1 system switched back to the custom default configuration, because the configuration config file file is defect.

 When a factory default config error is shown, use the factory default IP address, set up a FTP server and restore a valid configuration from the FTP server.